Contact our Immigration Lawyers Leeds

 How do I Know if My Course is Eligible for the UK Student Visa?

-If you are a non-EEA national and you want to study in Leeds, you need to apply for a Tier 4 Student Visa.
-In order to be eligible, you must have received an unconditional offer from a licenced Tier 4 sponsor.
+If you are a overseas national and you want to study in Leeds, you need to apply for a Student Visa.
+In order to be eligible, you must have received an unconditional offer from a licenced sponsor.

 One of the following must apply to your course: